CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Misc.ThirdPartyBenefit.Ti=No Third-Party Beneficiaries

-Misc.ThirdPartyBenefit.sec=There are no third-party beneficiaries to this Agreement.
+Misc.ThirdPartyBenefit.sec=There are no third-party beneficiaries to this {_Agreement}.

 Misc.ThirdPartyBenefit.=[G/Z/Base]

 Misc.IncludedOpenSource.Ti=Open Source

-Misc.IncludedOpenSource.sec={_Provider_Software} distributed to Customer (if any) may include third-party open source software (“<b>{Def.Open_Source}</b>”) as listed in the Documentation or by {_Provider} upon request.
-If Customer elects to use the Open Source on a stand-alone basis, that use is subject to the applicable Open Source license and not this Agreement.
+Misc.IncludedOpenSource.sec={_Provider_Software} distributed to Customer (if any) may include third-party open source software (“<b>{DefT.Open_Source}</b>”) as listed in the Documentation or by {_Provider} upon request.
+If Customer elects to use the Open Source on a stand-alone basis, that use is subject to the applicable Open Source license and not this {_Agreement}.

 Misc.IncludedOpenSource.=[G/Z/Base]

 Misc.ExportControl-US.Ti=Export

-Misc.ExportControl-US.sec=Each party (a) will comply with all export and import Laws in performing this Agreement and (b) represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country subject to a U.S. government embargo or designated by the U.S. government as a “terrorist supporting” country.
+Misc.ExportControl-US.sec=Each party (a) will comply with all export and import Laws in performing this {_Agreement} and (b) represents and warrants that it is not listed on any U.S. government list of prohibited or restricted parties or located in (or a national of) a country subject to a U.S. government embargo or designated by the U.S. government as a “terrorist supporting” country.
 Customer will not submit to the {_Cloud_Service} any data controlled under the U.S. International Traffic in Arms Regulations.

 Misc.ExportControl-US.=[G/Z/Base]

 Misc.GovernmentRight.Ti=Government Rights

 Misc.GovernmentRight.sec=To the extent applicable, the {_Cloud_Service} is “commercial computer software” or a “commercial item” for purposes of FAR 12.212 for and DFARS 227.7202.
-Use, reproduction, release, modification, disclosure or transfer of the {_Cloud_Service} is governed solely by the terms of this Agreement, and all other use is prohibited.
+Use, reproduction, release, modification, disclosure or transfer of the {_Cloud_Service} is governed solely by the terms of this {_Agreement}, and all other use is prohibited.

 Misc.GovernmentRight.=[G/Z/Base]